 Our ability to fully utilize our existing net operating losses (NOLs) generated after the tax year 2017 will be limited and the use of our NOLs generated prior to the 2018 tax year are severely limited, due to ownership changes in prior years as defined under Section 382 of the Internal Revenue Code.
 An "ownership change" is generally defined as a greater than 50% change in equity ownership by value over a rolling three-year period.
 Future NOLs generated will be limited if (i) we undergo an "ownership change" as described under Section 382, (ii) we do not reach profitability or are only marginally profitable, or (iii) there are changes in U.S. government laws and regulations.
 We did not perform a complete Section 382 study to determine the limitation on prior year NOLs, due to the long timeline for developing our nuclear fuel to commercialization to generate taxable income.
 Further, based on the results of our phase I Section 382 study, it's likely our NOLs generated prior to the 2018 tax year will expire unused given the 20-year carry forward period for these NOLs.
 Future ownership changes, some of which may be beyond our control, as well as differences and fluctuations in the value of our equity securities may adversely affect our ability to utilize our current and future NOLs and could reduce our flexibility to raise capital in future equity financings or other transactions, or we may decide to pursue transactions even if they would result in an ownership change and impair our ability to use our NOLs.
-We also may decide to pursue transactions even if they would result in an ownership change and impair our ability to use our NOLs.
-We also may decide to pursue transactions and regulations could negatively impact our ability to recognize any potential benefits from our NOLs or net unrealized built-in losses.
+In addition, any changes to tax rules and regulations or the interpretation of tax rules and regulations could negatively impact our ability to recognize any potential benefits from our NOLs or net unrealized built-in losses.